vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

     and less than 20 degrees Celsius, then 15 + three times the temperature in degrees Celsius (in seconds).
 For instance, if the temperature is 10 degrees Celsius, the threshold is 45 seconds.

+* Starting 2025-06-22, I am increasing the baseline threshold to 80 seconds.
+The new logic is:

+  * Baseline of 80 seconds

+  * If the temperature is 20 degrees Celsius or higher, no adjustment.
+If the temperature is greater than 0 degrees Celsius and less than 20 degrees Celsius, then 20 + three times the temperature in degrees Celsius (in seconds).
+For instance, if the temperature is 10 degrees Celsius, the threshold is 50 seconds.

 ### History of triggers for overall exercise